 Interested in being a teaching assistant for my course?
 For CSE 14X, complete a CSE 14X TA Application.
-For all other courses, complete a CSE TA Application and address the following questions in your personal statement.
+For all other courses, complete a CSE TA Application and address the following points in your personal statement.

 - Why do you want to teach this course?

-- Why do you think you would make an effective TA for this course?
+- Why would you be an effective TA for this course?

-Note that your personal statement will be seen by all instructors who review your application.
-If more than one course interests you, you may want to tailor your personal statement so that it also makes sense to the other instructors who may review your application.
+Note that your personal statement will be seen by all instructors reviewing your application.
+If you’re interested in teaching other courses, you may want to tailor your personal statement so that it also makes sense to other instructors.

 University of Washington